Sense of Place

 Psychological Wellbeing Index

 The Psychological Wellbeing Index measures the percent of Puget Sound residents who experience inspiration and stress reduction while in nature.
-This index will help us understand whether the natural environment contributes to the psychological dimensions of human wellbeing.
+The Index will help us understand whether the natural environment contributes to the psychological dimensions of human wellbeing.

 Psychological Wellbeing Index